tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 ```

-Table 1: Estimated cost per 1M tokens for different batch sizes, assuming that the batch is 2035 tokens in, 300 tokens out.
+Table 1: Estimated cost per 1M tokens for different batch sizes, assuming that the batch is 2035 tokens input, 300 tokens output.
 The pricing is estimated via method described in this paragraph.

 Obviously, the above is just a single data point from a single experiment for a single pair of input and output tokens.
 If we change the proportions of input and output tokens, the picture will be very different.
 To get a more realistic picture, we could for example run a Monte Carlo simulation— gathering multiple data points for different input and output configs, calculating the pricing for each example, removing the outliers (e.g. random slower executions due to external factors), and calculating the final price as an average of the median of these samples.